-1. Advertising Messaging and Content Principle

-Participants devote 100% of their advertising directed primarily to children under 12 years of age in covered media to products that represent healthier dietary choices (better-for-you products) in accordance with company-developed standards that are consistent with established scientific and/or government standards.
-Alternatively, they may commit to not engage in advertising directed primarily to children under 12 years of age.
+1. Advertising Messaging and Content Principle Participants devote 100% of their advertising directed primarily to children under 12 years of age in covered media to products that represent healthier dietary choices (better-for-you products).
+In 2015, these products were required to meet company-developed standards that were consistent with established scientific and/or government standards.
+As of December 31, 2015, all products featured in advertising directed primarily to children under 12 years of age must meet the new Uniform Nutrition Criteria (Appendix 3).
+Alternatively, Participants may commit to not direct advertising primarily to children under 12 years of age.